gkwa/manyeast/txtar/txtar.md

 Remember: please show only the files that have changed instead of all of the files.

-Remember to respond with file changes in txtar format make sure to not write some txtar in a block and then make a comment and then write another txtar block.
-Instead keep the txtar for your respone in a single block without breaking for comments.
+Remember to respond with file changes in txtar format.
+Make sure to not write some txtar in a block and then make a comment and then write another txtar block.
+Instead keep the txtar for your response in a single block without breaking for comments.
 In summary, its best to show a single block of txtar in if you have code changes in a response.